mathursam/fixorchestra/Concepts-Part1-MessageStructures.md

-# What is in an Orchestra File?
+# Concepts Part 1: Message Structures

-## Part 1: Message Structures
+**An Orchestra file contains message definitions and their building blocks.**

 ## Overview